 You are about to leave the Femibion website and will be redirected to an external supplier/partner website.
 Would you like to proceed?

 If you’re planning to get pregnant soon, you should take particular care to follow a healthy lifestyle.
 An important part of this involves paying attention to your nutritional needs and following a varied and balanced diet, whilst avoiding alcohol, nicotine and keeping a normal weight.
-This will not only maximize your chances of seeing that little pink line, it will make sure your baby gets the best possible start in life.
+This will not only maximize your chances of seeing that little positive line, it will make sure your baby gets the best possible start in life.

 The official advice regarding diet is to follow general healthy eating rules, but with a few tweaks.
 Besides providing the right nutrients, this will help you keep to a healthy weight, which in turn will improve your chances of conceiving.

 A balanced diet includes at least five daily portions of fruit and vegetables; three daily portions of starchy foods such as bread, pasta, cereals or rice – preferably whole grain versions; two to three daily portions of protein such as lean meat and poultry, fish, eggs and pulses; and three daily portions of dairy foods such as milk, yoghurt or cheese - best low-fat products.

 Try to eat two portions of fish a week, making one an oily fish such as salmon, trout, sardines or mackerel.
 Oily fish contain omega-3 fatty acids, such as EPA and DHA.
 The recommended daily intake for omega-3 fatty acids for adults is 250mg of DHA and EPA, whilst pregnant and nursing women are recommended to take an additional amount of 200mg of DHA daily (which could be obtained also e.g. via a pregnancy supplement).
 Maternal intake of omega-3 DHA contributes to the normal development of the brain and the eyes of the foetus and the breastfed infant.